daronphang/coding_resources/javascript/node_js/express_js/sessions_cookies.md

 ;samesite=      Prevents browser from sending cookie along with cross-site requests (CSRF attacks); Strict, Lax or None
 ```
 ## Sessions:
 Data stored in server for the same user which requires a session ID.
-Can use cookies to store hashed session ID.
+Can use session cookies to store hashed session ID for identifying user.
+Sessions can be stored in memory or in database.
+Can configure cookie settings in session.
+Useful for storing private data that belongs to user that doesn't get lost after every response sent.

 ```
 npm install --save express-session